Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 The UAA requires employers to provide reasonable accommodations for pregnancy, childbirth, breastfeeding, and related conditions unless the accommodation would create an undue hardship on the employer's operations.
 Utah Code § 34A-5-106(1)(g).

-Employers are also prohibited from requiring an employee to terminate her employment if an alternative reasonable accommodation may be provided for the employee's pregnancy, childbirth, breastfeeding, or related conditions unless the requested accommodation would create an undue hardship on the employer's operations.
+Employers are also prohibited from requiring an employee to terminate their employment if an alternative reasonable accommodation may be provided for the employee's pregnancy, childbirth, breastfeeding, or related conditions, unless the requested accommodation would create an undue hardship on the employer's operations.
 Utah Code § 34A-5-106(1)(g).
-An employer is also prohibited from denying employment opportunities to an employee because it would be required to provide reasonable accommodations for pregnancy, childbirth, breastfeeding, or related conditions, unless the accommodations would create an undue hardship.
+An employer is also prohibited from denying employment opportunities to an employee because it would be required to provide reasonable accommodations for pregnancy, childbirth, breastfeeding, or related conditions unless the accommodations would create an undue hardship.
 Id.
-Employers are required to post, in a conspicuous place at the worksite and/or include in the employee handbook, written notice of employees' rights to reasonable accommodations for pregnancy, childbirth, breastfeeding, or related conditions.
-Utah Code § 34A-5-106(7)(e).

 Employment of Minors

-Utah does not require employers to provide breaks, including lunch breaks, for workers 18 years of age or older.
+Utah does not require private employers to provide breaks, including lunch breaks, for workers 18 years of age or older.

 For employees under 18 years of age, employers are required to provide a meal period of at least 30 minutes for any employee scheduled to work more than five hours.
 If any employee, regardless of age, cannot be completely relieved of all duties and permitted to leave the workstation or area during the meal period, the meal period must be paid as time worked.
 Utah Admin.
 Code R610-2-3.